Gearz-Studios/.github/profile/README.md

 # What do we do?
-- We create IoT (Internet Of Things) devices that will change the world
+- We create IoT (Internet Of Things) devices

 # Technologies